strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/configurations.md

 #### Adding conditions

-In your [`./config/functions/bootstrap.js`](/developer-docs/latest.setup-deployment-guides/configurations.md#bootstrap) file, you need to declare conditions and register them, so they are available in the admin panel:
+To be available in the admin panel, conditions should be declared and registered in the [`./config/functions/bootstrap.js`](/developer-docs/latest.setup-deployment-guides/configurations.md#bootstrap) file:

 ```js
 const conditions = [